Source basics

 because the customer must leave your website to confirm the payment.

-For sources with a flow
+For sources with a of receiver

 from pending_funds